austin-hua/OS_Project1/report.md

   * Updated coding style and report

  * Shally
-   * Designed the RR algorithms
+   * Designed the RR scheduling algorithm
    * Updated the coding style and report

  * Naveno